megpatakota/statistical_analysis/presentation.md

 - Projected ROI: X:1 to X:1

 ### Visual
-- **Waterfall chart** showing current churn → interventions → target churn
+- Waterfall chart showing: Current Churn → Each Initiative's Impact → Target Churn
 - ROI calculation graphic
 - Confidence range bars on projections
 - Clear "bottom line" number highlighted
+- **No notebook visual** - create waterfall/impact chart

 ### Speaker Notes
 > "Now, what does all this mean for the business?
 Let me walk you through our projections—and I want to be clear, these are conservative estimates.
 >
-> If we successfully implement these initiatives, we project we can reduce our overall churn rate by X percentage points within twelve months.
-For new customer retention specifically, we're targeting an improvement of X points.
+> If we successfully implement these initiatives, we project we can reduce our overall churn rate by approximately 4 percentage points within twelve months—from about 36% down to around 32%.
+For new customer retention specifically, we're targeting an even larger improvement.
 >
 > What does that translate to in pounds and pence?
-Based on our customer lifetime value calculations, reducing churn by X points means retaining roughly X thousand additional customers per year.
+Based on our customer lifetime value calculations, reducing churn by 4 points means retaining roughly X thousand additional customers per year.
 At an average LTV of £X, that's £X million in incremental revenue.
 >
 > Against an investment of approximately £XXX thousand for technology, campaigns, and incentives, we're looking at an ROI in the range of X to 1.
 >